akshatamarewad/PCA_project/README.md

 - The legend indicates multiple categories (0 to 9), with overlap in some areas, potentially highlighting regions of similarity.

-## Prerequisites:
+## Required Libraries:

 - Python 3.x

-- Required Libraries: numpy, pandas, matplotlib, seaborn, scikit-learn
+-  numpy, pandas, matplotlib, seaborn, scikit-learn

 ## Install necessary libraries: